 Margot Kaminski teaches, researches, and writes on law and technology.
 Her work has focused on privacy, speech, and online civil liberties, in addition to international intellectual property law and legal issues raised by AI and robotics, with a focus on domestic drones (UAS).
-She received a 2018 Fulbright-Schuman Innovation Grant to study comparative and transatlantic approaches to sensor privacy (IoT, drones, robots) in the EU.
+She received a 2018 Fulbright-Schuman Innovation Grant to study comparative data privacy in the EU.
 Her recent work has focused on comparative data privacy law and algorithmic accountability and transparency.

 Privacy Law, First Amendment Law, Law and Robotics, Law and Technology, Algorithmic Accountability, Artificial Intelligence and the Law